The glacier lagoon

 The beautiful Breiðamerkurjökull glacier is constantly shedding giant blocks of ice into the stunning lagoon below.
 At 250 meters deep, this is the deepest lake in all of Iceland!

-Breiðamerkurjökull is an outlet of the Vatnajökull glacier.
-The icebergs that calve from the glacier edge move towards the river mouth and get entrenched at the bottom.
-The movement of the icebergs fluctuates with the tide currents, as well as being affected by wind.
-However, they start floating as icebergs when their size is small enough to drift to the sea.
-These icebergs are seen in two shades: milky white and bright blue, which depends on the air trapped within the ice and is an interplay of light and ice crystals
+Breiðamerkurjökull is an outlet glacier of the much larger Vatnajökull.
+The icebergs that calve off the edge of the glacier and float down river eventually become entrenched at the bottom of the lagoon.
+However, they will start floating again as icebergs when they have melted enough to be light enough to drift out to sea.
+These icebergs can be seen in two shades: milky white and bright blue.
+The coloration depends on the amount of air trapped within the ice and is an interplay of light and ice crystals.

 The first settlers arrived in Iceland around AD 870, when the edge of the tongue of Breiðamerkurjökull glacier was about 20 km (12 mi) further north of its present location.
 During the Little Ice Age between 1600 and 1900, with lower temperatures prevailing in these latitudes, the glacier had grown by up to about 1 km (0.62 mi) from the coast at Jokulsá River, by about 1890.

 When the temperatures rose between 1920 and 1965, the Breiðamerkurjökull glacier tongue rapidly retreated, continually creating icebergs of varying size, thus creating a lagoon in its wake around 1934–35.